A mosquito bites a person

 Prevention

-Travelers can protect themselves by preventing mosquito bites, primarily during the day.
+Travelers can protect themselves by preventing mosquito bites.
 When traveling to countries with chikungunya virus:

 • Use insect repellent on exposed skin